-We identify the causal effect of refugee settlements on productivity, wages, incomes, and rents using a spatial regression discontinuity design (RDD).
-Our RDD builds on a barrier to refugee settlement during the 1945-1949 period of Allied occupation.
-The barrier arose because the French government severely restricted the immigration of refugees into its occupation zone between the summer of 1945 and spring 1948-when post-WWII refugee arrivals were the largest (Archive de l'occupation française en Allemagne et en Autriche, 1945; Ausweisungsplan, 1945; Staatssekretariat für das französisch besetzte Gebiet Württembergs und Hohenzollerns, 1946; Staatsarchiv Sigmaringen, 1946).
-The French government argued it was not bound by the agreements on refugee resettlement as it had not been invited to the Potsdam Conference (Benz, 1999) where the expulsions had been decided on.
-As a result, the vast majority of refugees had to settle in the occupation zones of the Soviet Union, the UK, and the US.
-The consequence can be seen clearly along the border of the French zone with the US zone in South-West Germany the only longer border segment that ended up within a West German state.
-In 1950, one year after the occupation zones were dissolved, the ratio of refugees to non-refugees on the former US side of this border was 18 percentage points higher than on the former French side.
+We identify the long-run economic effects of this immigration shock using a spatial regression discontinuity design (RDD).
+Our analysis builds on a barrier to refugee settlement during the 1945-49 period of Allied occupation that predated the foundation of West Germany in May 1949.
+The barrier arose because the French occupation zone severely restricted the immigration of refugees between 1945 and spring 1948, when arrivals were the largest (Archive de l'occupation française en Allemagne et en Autriche, 1945; Ausweisungsplan, 1945; Staatssekretariat für das französisch besetzte Gebiet Württembergs und Hohenzollerns, 1946; Staatsarchiv Sigmaringen, 1946; Schumann, 2014).
+All other Allied occupation zones admitted refugees.
+The French government argued it was not bound by agreements regarding refugees among the Soviet Union, the UK, and the US as it had not been party to the negotiations (Benz, 1999).